davidhadas/seal-control/README.md

 WIP

 Workload Seal Control

-Root of Trust for a Sealed workload
+Root-Of-Trust for a Sealed workload